Encode and Decode Serial Data Using Arduino Hardware

 Step 4: Validate the Model Design Using Connected I/O

 You can simulate the model in Normal mode with Connected I/O to validate the model design before generating the code and deploying the model on Arduino.
 When you simulate the model, the TX1 pin transmits data to the RX1 pin of your Arduino hardware.
 This communication between the model and Arduino does not require any code generation or model deployment, thus accelerating the simulation process.
-For more information on Connected I/O, see Communicate with Hardware in Normal Mode Simulation Using Connected I/O.
+For more information on Connected I/O, see Communicate with Hardware Using Connected IO.